 (Borago officinalis) [Providing min.
 23% gamma linolenic acid (GLA)]

-This product is FREE OF milk, egg, peanuts, crustacean shellfish (lobster, crab or shrimp), soybeans, tree nuts, wheat, yeast, gluten, corn, sugar, and artificial sweeteners, flavors and colors.
+This product is FREE OF milk, egg, peanuts, crustacean shellfish, soy, tree nuts, wheat, yeast and gluten.

 This product is free of ingredients derived from genetically modified organisms (GMOs).

-Take 2 capsules twice daily as a dietary supplement, preferably with meals, or as directed by a qualified healthcare professional.
+Take 2 capsules daily as a dietary supplement, preferably with a meal, or as directed by your health practitioner.
+Store in a cool, dry place.

-Consult with your physician before using this product if you use blood thinners or anticipate surgery.
-Women who are pregnant or planning to become pregnant should not use this product.
-If you are taking any medications, consult your doctor before use.
-Discontinue use and consult doctor if any adverse reactions occur.
+Consult with your health practitioner before using this product if you use blood thinners or anticipate surgery.
+If you are pregnant, nursing, or taking any medications, consult your health practitioner before use.
+Discontinue use and consult your health practitioner if any adverse reactions occur.
+Keep out of reach of children.
+Use only if safety seal is intact.